- Movie Reviews

 No gambling content found in the levels played

-This review of Pokémon GO was completed by the Australian Council on Children and the Media (ACCM) on 20 July 2016.
+This review of Pokemon Go!
+(2016) was completed by the Australian Council on Children and the Media (ACCM) on 20 July 2016.

 This section contains details about the app provided by an ACCM Reviewer.

 |ACCM suggested age:||16+ due to in-app purchasing, mild animated violence and possible dangers in game play environment|

 |Gambling content advice:||No gambling content found in the levels played|

 This review of Pokemon Go!
 (2016) contains the following information:

 This app was reviewed to the achievement of level 10.

 Pokémon GO is a GPS based augmented reality game based on the popular children’s franchise.
 The objective is to walk around, locating and capturing a wide variety of Pokémon, and then using these Pokémon to battle other players Pokémon.
 The skills required are physical fitness, reaction times, and strategy.
 To participate in this app game, players are required to physically visit game locations which are in places such as public parks and buildings.